Master of Financial Economics: Structure

+The programs require a bachelor's degree prior to admission, but do not (usually) require an undergraduate major in finance or economics; a typical requirement is exposure to (multivariable) calculus and differential equations, statistics and probability theory, and linear algebra.
+Many programs include a review of these topics as an admission- or preliminary course.

 Comparison with other qualifications

 There is some overlap with programs in financial engineering, computational finance and mathematical finance; see Master of Quantitative Finance (MQF).
 These degrees aim to train practitioners and "quants" — i.e. specialists in derivatives, fixed income and risk analysis — as opposed to economists, and their curricula are therefore weighted toward stochastic calculus, numerical methods, simulation techniques and programming, and are quantitative (well) beyond the level of the Financial Economics degree.
 Entrance requirements are similarly more mathematical.
 On the other hand, coverage of financial and economic theory, and econometrics, while significant, is comparatively secondary.
 As mentioned, some Financial Economics programs are substantially quantitative; these differ little from the MQF.